-Because the majority of internet service providers operate an ADSL and ADSL 2 broadband service, there's strong competition for business.
+Because the majority of internet service providers operate an ADSL broadband service, there's strong competition for business.
 This has resulted in low prices and great new deals appearing every month.

-ADSL broadband allows users to access fast broadband connections of up to 24Mbps.
+ADSL broadband allows users to get average broadband speeds of around 10Mbps.
 You can find out more about fast ADSL broadband and compare all fast broadband deals here.

 If cost is your main concern, then ADSL broadband providers such as TalkTalk and BT offer packages at very keen price points.
 If you’re a frequent user and want to make more of the internet, you're advised to pay more attention to the speedy connections with unlimited download allowances that some providers offer.